-Having recently ventured into real estate for the second time in my life, it reminded me of a long ago crime seen on Nancy Grace years ago- It concerned the murder of a real estate agent during a showing in a posh neighborhood.
+Having recently ventured into real estate for the second time in my life after seeing the state of real estate in Los Suenos resort on my Costa Rica trip, it reminded me of a long ago crime seen on Nancy Grace years ago- It concerned the murder of a real estate agent during a showing in a posh neighborhood.
 Unlikely to happen?
 Not any more!

 Real estate is a very service- oriented profession They are supposed to be quick studies of your likes, dislikes, preferences , personal habits, your pocket-book, your expectations (often unrealistic) and be at your beck and call with a myriad of requests and have the ability to negotiate all problems.
 And let us not forget the “Greek languages” spoken by financial counselors, lending institutions and insurance companies!
 Surely we are talking about a miracle worker!
 No, they are just average people looking to make a living and earn a well deserved commission “at the end of the road.”

 However with the influx of our fast paced society, social media and ever creative criminals, real estate agents have never been so vulnerable.
 However, with common sensibilities for 2014 and some advanced preparation, the odds of trouble can be lowered.

 According to a January 2014 article from HousingWire, the Most 10 Dangerous Cities for real estate agents include locations in Michigan, New York, New Jersey, Illinois, Arkansas and Missouri.
 The data is based on location, and city population in relation to their crime rate per resident.

 The Top Five Most Dangerous Locations:

 #1 East St. Louis, Illinois

 Reigning as the most dangerous city in America, East St. Louis also places the other half to number eight on the list.
 “St. Louis proper” has a population of over 318,000.
 East St. Louis has only 27,000 residents but struggles with a crime rate of over 117 offenses per 1,000 people;